Sparse Randomized Approximation of Normal Cycles: Background

-In practical geometric learning, we work with discrete shapes in the form of discrete curves and triangulated surfaces, not smooth submanifolds.
-As such, one needs to define the normal cycle for such discrete objects, similiar to discrete currents.
-In full generality the normal-cycle may be defined for sets of `positive reach' \cite{NCpaper} which includes unions of smooth submanifolds as a subset.
-However, we do not pursue this construction here, and instead rely on the following definition of \cite{NCThesis}. \begin{definition} If $S = S_{1}\cup S_{2}$ is a union of $C^{2}$ manifolds with boundary such that $S_{1}\cap S_{2}$ is smooth, then one defines
+In practical geometric learning, we work with discrete shapes in the form of the union of curve segments and triangulated surfaces.
+The definition of normal cycle given above may also be generalised \cite{NCpaper,NCThesis} to all finite unions of sets of positive reach.
+Indeed, if $S = S_{1}\cup S_{2}$ is a union of sets of positive reach, such that $S_{1}\cap S_{2}$ has positive reach, then the additivity property holds \cite{Federer1959}:

-\end{definition} In order to compute the normal-cycle $N(\mathcal{T})$ of a triangulated surface $\mathcal{T} = \cup_{i=1}^{n_{T}}{T_{i}}$ given as a union of closed triangles, one applies the formula \cref{unionformula} recursively to obtain a decomposition in terms of the normal cycles of individual triangles and segments.
-Indeed, \cite{NCpaper} derives an explicit expression for $N(\mathcal{T})$ as a sum of normal-cycles associated to disjoint components of the original $N(\mathcal{T})$.
+The left and right-hand sides agree if $S$ has positive reach.
+In order to compute the normal cycle $N(\mathcal{T})$ of a triangulated surface $\mathcal{T} = \cup_{i=1}^{n_{T}}{T_{i}}$ given as a union of closed triangles, one may apply \cref{unionformula} recursively to obtain a decomposition in terms of the normal cycles of individual triangles and segments.
 We shall use this decomposition in \cref{mainsec}.
-The definition is also consistent \cite{NCThesis} with the general definition of $N(\mathcal{T})$ for sets of positive reach, thus justifying the resulting decomposition.

-\subsubsection{Dual Space Metric - Normal Cycles}
+\subsubsection{Dual space metric: normal cycles}

-Similar to the case of Currents, the topology on the dual space induced by the uniform norm is too strong to give a meaningful distance between shapes for purposes of shape comparison/registration.
-As for currents, fixing an appropriate RKHS $W$ of test differential forms, one embeds the Normal Cycle representation into the dual $W^{*}$.
-This allows one to tractably compute RKHS dual norms in terms of the kernel function.
+Similar to the case of currents, the topology on the dual space induced by the uniform norm is too strong to give a meaningful distance between normal cycles.
+As for currents, fixing an appropriate RKHS $W\subset \Omega_{0}^{d-1}(\R^{d}\times \mathbb{S}^{d-1})$ of test differential forms, one embeds the normal cycle representation into the dual $W^{*}$.
+As we shall see, this allows one to tractably compute metrics between normal cycles in terms of the kernel function.